tejeshbanavaram/Spam_Classifier/README.md

 # Spam_Classifier
  Spam classifier model using bag of words concept in NLP

-Libraries used - Nltk & Scikit-learn
+Libraries used -
+1. Nltk & Scikit-learn

+Model used -
+1. Feature extraction using CountVectorizer
-Model used - feature extraction using CountVectorizer and model training with MultinomialNB
+2. Model training with MultinomialNB

 Steps:
 1. Read csv file